 Whilst these two strategies had some differing factors not least, differing counterparties, the large variance in return offered can largely be attributed to the volatility of the underlying asset (the FTSE 100 Index) at the time they were structured.
 Volatility was much greater in December 2018, when strategy 1 was created, but had fallen by the time Strategy 10 was introduced.
 For more details on the specifics of all of the fund strategies utilised in the Lowes UK Defined Strategy Fund and referenced in this article, please visit UKDSF.com/Portfolio.

 So, whilst structured investment terms can vary according to volatility in the underlying measure, over the medium to long term their pricing tends to be less volatile than the underlying index itself.
-It is this that Lowes Financial Management Ltd (as investment manager) plans to take advantage of within the Lowes UK Defined Strategy Fund.
+It is this that Lowes Investment Management Ltd (as investment manager) plans to take advantage of within the Lowes UK Defined Strategy Fund.
 Recycling existing investments when volatility leads to better returns being offered, whilst benefitting from the reduced volatility in the pricing of the underlying strategies as the portfolio matures.
-This strategy is completely at the discretion of Lowes Financial Management Ltd as investment manager to the fund, and other factors may mean that this strategy is not the chosen course of action.
+This strategy is completely at the discretion of Lowes Investment Management Ltd as investment manager to the fund, and other factors may mean that this strategy is not the chosen course of action.

-If you would like to know more about the Lowes UK Defined Strategy Fund, please visit the Fund website UKDSF.com/Literature for the Key Investor Information Document (“KIID”), Prospectus, and Supplement or call Lowes Financial Management on 0191 281 88 11.
+If you would like to know more about the Lowes UK Defined Strategy Fund, please visit the Fund website UKDSF.com/Literature for the Key Investor Information Document (“KIID”), Prospectus, and Supplement or call Lowes Investment Management on 0191 281 88 11.